ybnesm/blah/content/articles/true-observer-pattern-rust/index.md

 ![Uml diagram](uml-diagram.png)

 There are two ways to implement the pattern: _"push Observer"_ and _"pull Observer"_. _"Push"_ is when _Subjects_ pass their data to the common interface method `update(data1, data2)`. _"Pull"_ is when _Subjects_ pass themselves to the common interface method, so every _Observer_ can get data that it needs via API `update(&I)`.
 The second option is considered _better_, because you won't need to change the signature of all methods when adding a new parameter.
-I'll show you _"Pull"_, but the [first version](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=784ec053e7bcb8f2d4ebe4a36d902ef0) of this article had _"Push"_.
+I show you _"Pull"_.

 First, we need to define a _trait_ for _Subjects_ - objects that produce some data.
 In our case, observers want to get weather data, so we also create some API for them:
 ``` rust